syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/Getting-Started.md

 ![](appearance-images/minmax.png)

-## Configure BlackoutDates
+## Configure blackout dates

 `BlackoutDates` refers the disabled dates that restrict the user from selecting it.
 A date collection can be provided to set the `BlackoutDates` for this control.
-Below code example illustrates how to add blackout dates to calendar.
+The following code example illustrates how to add blackout dates to the calendar:

 {% tabs %}